peiaq/my_configs/README.md

 # my_configs
-This repo contains my essential .conf files and bash scripts that I use on everyday basis.
+This repo contains my essential '.conf' files and 'bash' scripts that I use on everyday basis.